 Even after a nest has been laid, it is still exposed to the elements: weather and predators.
 If a nest is laid in an area with known predators, extra protection will be given to the nest.
 Netting will be laid over the nest.
 This netting will keep predators, such as raccoons or armadillos from getting into the nest, but it will also allow the hatchlings to successfully leave the nest when the time comes.

 The remainder of our patrol resulted in one false crawl and two more nests.
 We completed our patrol just in the nick of time as several storms were threatening us offshore.
 But they say there’s a silver lining to each cloud.
 Check out this double rainbow we saw!

-Last year we had nearly 200 nests laid in the Golden Isles.
+Last year we had over 300 nests laid in the Golden Isles.
 This season is already off to a great start!
 We are all greatly encouraged by the amount of activity we have seen so far this season.